 The TEAS Test must be taken before the application due date and can only be taken 2 times, 45 days apart during the application year.

-All TEAS Tests will be Remote Proctored (Virtual).
+TEAS Tests will be offered by Remote Proctored (Virtual) or In Person on the MDCC main campus.
 You must meet certain technical requirements to take this exam remotely.
 Please ensure that you are able to meet the following technical requirements:

 - Microphone: Any microphone, either internal or external

 - Webcam: 320x240 VGA resolution (minimum), internal or external

 - Desktop or laptop computer - NO iPads, tablets, or phones are to be used

 The cost of the TEAS test is $115.00 (Remote) or $105 (In Person) and is payable only by debit or credit card at the time you register.
 The last day to register is 72 hours before your desired test date.
 Due to high volume of testing please plan ahead as remote proctors may not be available on short notice and on campus testing is limited to four dates: